sigasi/sigasi_insights/tech/preview.md

 We are currently implementing the scoping rules of SystemVerilog.
 This will result in better **semantic highlighting**, **Find References** and **Open Declaration** for all SystemVerilog code.

-We are also working on autocomplete.
+We are also working on **autocomplete**.
 We are making autocomplete more accurate and a lot faster.

+**Libraries View** for SystemVerilog

 ## VHDL

 In Sigasi 3.4 we introduced a new formatter.
 In some cases the behavior was different than the previous version.
 Sigasi Studio 3.5 will contain fixes for the reported issues.

-### Extras

-* Open Design Unit: **Ctrl+Shift+D**
-* Libraries View for SystemVerilog
-* "Set Toplevel" in Libraries View

 ### State Machine Viewer